cs7org/TheaterQ/README.md

 - `looped`: Number of Trace File repetitions (when cont is `LOOP`)
 - `duration`: Accumulated runtime of all Trace File entries
 - `entries`: Number of entries that were applied

+## License
+This project is licensed under the [GNU General Public License v2.0](LICENSE).
+For more details, see the `LICENSE` file or see https://www.gnu.org/licenses/.